What Luxury Vinyl Plank Size Is Ideal For A Certain Room Size?

 Personal Preference

 Installing luxury vinyl tile or planks in your home or business is an easy, cost-effective decision, and the results will have everyone fooled into thinking you’ve got real hardwood.
-Luckily, your new vinyl floors can be installed in any room and don’t require much maintenance at all.
+Luckily, your new luxury vinyl plank flooring can be installed in any room and don’t require much maintenance at all.

 But, especially if this is your first go-around at laying hardwood, it’s no wonder you’re wondering what size planks and layout you should choose.
-It’s important to select the size that suits your space and your style, as well as a layout that enhances the overall look of your LVP flooring.
+Alongside the aesthetics, it's vital to select a thicker wear layer to ensure durability and longevity, as well as choose the plank size and layout that suit your space and personal style.
 But, with a solid subfloor and knowledgeable installer, the direction of your planks really won’t affect the quality or performance.
 While it can make a room appear bigger, smaller, calmer, or busier, the size and layout ultimately come down to your personal preference.
 If you’re still unsure, then consider consulting a professional.

-If you're interested in using MSI luxury vinyl planks for your next home flooring project, contact us today via our online chat or find an MSI-authorized dealer near you and visit an MSI showroom to see samples in person.
+If you're interested in finding where to buy luxury vinyl flooring near you for your next home flooring project, contact us today via our online chat or find an MSI-authorized dealer near you and visit an MSI showroom to see samples in person.

 How to Get Professional Results Installing Luxury Vinyl Tile Flooring